xtrinch/create-react-app-module-federation-example/README.md

 Production setup is prepared using docker & docker-compose.
 In this setup, each of the apps is served as a static production build served behind `nginx`.

+To start the app with docker-compose, run in root of repository:
 `docker-compose up`